lasjoh/moodle-mod_tiddlywiki/readme.txt

 replace pix and lang/en/tiddlywiki
 ROADMAP:
  * add a modified version of store.php
  * get it to work with the db:
+ * intergrate the moodle ROles and capabilities (hardcoded at the moment - should become part of the settings)
  * upload TW in filedir
  * updated the record in the mdl_files DB to point to the contenthash of the new record (and thus show it as new file)
 * implement a function to delete the deprecated blobs from filedir